gwasylow/dotnet-cqrs-bank-app/README.md

 }
 ```

-**Command Bus**
-Now we need to manage the Command and Handlers, the best idea would be to introdue a `Command Bus`.
+**Command Bus**: Now we need to manage the Command and Handlers, the best idea would be to introdue a `Command Bus`.
 First of all to manage, second of all, to creae a Bus for commands.
 ```
 public class CommandsBus : ICommandsBus
 {